Frequently Asked Questions

 MDIS’ university partners are involved in the teaching, assessment and certification of MDIS students at a degree level or higher.
 The certificate you receive at the end of your degree programme will therefore be identical to the ones that on-campus students at the same partner university will receive.

-In addition, five UK partner universities of MDIS, Bangor University, Northumbria University, University of Portsmouth, University of Sunderland and Teesside University have gained accreditation by the Ministry of Education of the People's Republic of China for all programmes delivered in Singapore at MDIS.
+In addition, Eight UK partner universities of MDIS, University of Sunderland, University of Portsmouth, Bangor University, University of Roehampton, Northumbria University, Teesside University, Leeds Beckett University and Edinburgh Napier University have gained accreditation by the Ministry of Education of the People's Republic of China for all programmes delivered in Singapore at MDIS.

 For more information, visit http://zwfw.cscse.edu.cn/cscse/lxfwzxwsfwdt2020/xlxwrz32/tzgg61/410719/index.html